(Updated October 22, 2021)

 Do Philippine labor laws require employees to work overtime?

 Overtime work isn’t required by law.
 However, companies can have their workers render overtime during war, national or local emergencies, or life-threatening situations.
-Employees can also work for over eight hours to achieve favorable weather, especially if their work depends on these environmental conditions.

 Can an employee ask their employer to let them work overtime?